Start Printed Page 48378

 National Environmental Policy Act

-The NPS has prepared the EA to determine whether this rule will have a significant impact on the quality of the human environment under the National Environmental Policy Act of 1969.
-A copy of the EA can be found online at http://parkplanning.nps.gov/peri, by clicking on the link entitled “Trail Master Plan/Environmental Assessment” and then clicking on the link entitled “Document List.”
+This rule does not constitute a major Federal action significantly affecting the quality of the human environment.
+A detailed statement under the National Environmental Policy Act of 1969 is not required because the NPS reached a Finding of No Significant Impact.
+A copy of the EA and FONSI can be found online at http://parkplanning.nps.gov/peri, by clicking on the link entitled “Trail Master Plan/Environmental Assessment” and then clicking on the link entitled “Document List.”

 This rule is not a significant energy action under the definition in Executive Order 13211.
 A Statement of Energy Effects in not required.